 What’s the most exciting vacation you’ve taken?

 My wife and I went to France for the first time in the summer of 2017.
 We both fell in love with Paris but the exciting part was renting a tiny car, driving through the aggressive traffic and perilous roundabouts out of the city and down to Burgundy.
-On our first night in Burgundy it was a torrential rainstorm, we were in the tiny car, driving through tiny dirt roads cutting through vineyards, on our way to dinner, thunder and lightning, no GPS, big maps opened-up, foggy windshield – totally lost.
+On our first night in Burgundy there was a torrential rainstorm.
+We were in our tiny car, driving through tiny dirt roads, cutting through vineyards on our way to dinner, thunder and lightning, no GPS, big maps opened-up, foggy windshield – totally lost.
 It had all the makings for the plot of a horror movie until we finally got to the town and located the restaurant.
 I’m sure the food there is normally quite excellent, but I’m positive our journey made it taste even better that night!

 Professional Designations & Memberships